The second cohomology of simple SL_3-modules: Introduction

+Using work of Bendel, Nakano and Pillen we also obtain the second cohomology of the finite groups $SL(3,q)$ with coefficients in simple modules when $p>7$.
+This is our Theorem 2 and the subject of \S3.
+We conclude the paper with some discussion of the above results, and ask a few questions.

-{\bf Acknowledgements.} This paper was prepared towards the author's PhD qualification under the supervision of Prof. M. W. Liebeck, with financial support from the EPSRC.
+{\bf Acknowledgements.} Some of the work in this paper was prepared towards the author's PhD qualification under the supervision of Prof. M. W. Liebeck, with financial support from the EPSRC.
 We would like to thank Prof. Liebeck for his help in producing this paper.
+Also we thank the anonymous reviewer for many helpful suggestions and corrections; and the editor P. Tiep for his suggestion to extend the work to cover the finite groups of Lie type.